ObolNetwork/charon-distributed-validator-node/README.md

 **NOTE**: If you have a `geth` node already synced, you can simply copy over the directory.
 For ex: `cp -r ~/.ethereum/goerli data/geth`.
 This makes everything faster since you start from a synced geth node.

+**NOTE**: If you need to run a node for debugging purposes, checkout the [debug README](debug/README.md) instead.

 ```
 # Delete lighthouse data if it exists
 rm -r ./data/lighthouse

 # Spin up a Distributed Validator Node with a Validator Client
 docker-compose up

+# If you are a docker power user, run this instead:
+docker-compose -f docker-compose.yml -f compose-debug.yml up

 # Open Grafana dashboard
 open http://localhost:3000/d/singlenode/